japila-books/spark-sql-internals/docs/spark-sql-DataSourceV2Utils.md

   conf: SQLConf): Map[String, String]
 ----

-NOTE: `extractSessionConfigs` supports data sources with <<spark-sql-SessionConfigSupport.adoc#, SessionConfigSupport>> only.
+NOTE: `extractSessionConfigs` supports data sources with <<spark-sql-SessionConfigSupport.md#, SessionConfigSupport>> only.

-`extractSessionConfigs` requests the `SessionConfigSupport` data source for the <<spark-sql-SessionConfigSupport.adoc#keyPrefix, custom key prefix for configuration options>> that is used to find all configuration options with the keys in the format of *spark.datasource.[keyPrefix]* in the given [SQLConf](SQLConf.md#getAllConfs).
+`extractSessionConfigs` requests the `SessionConfigSupport` data source for the <<spark-sql-SessionConfigSupport.md#keyPrefix, custom key prefix for configuration options>> that is used to find all configuration options with the keys in the format of *spark.datasource.[keyPrefix]* in the given [SQLConf](SQLConf.md#getAllConfs).

 `extractSessionConfigs` returns the matching keys with the *spark.datasource.[keyPrefix]* prefix removed (i.e. `spark.datasource.keyPrefix.k1` becomes `k1`).